Mahmud-Kandawala/C-Shopping-List-Capstone-Project/README.md

 # C Shopping List Capstone Project

 ## Objective

-Leveraged extensive knowledge of various data structures to create a comprehensive and efficient shopping cart program in C. This application seamlessly integrates multiple data structures, to facilitate features such as adding and deleting items, tracking the last seen item, and querying specific products.
-My implementation showcases not only a profound grasp of these data structures but also their practical application in designing a user-friendly and robust shopping cart system.
-This integration highlights my ability to effectively apply theoretical concepts to real-world programming challenges, thereby delivering a solution that is both technically sound and highly functional.
+Leveraged extensive knowledge of various data structures to create a comprehensive and efficient shopping cart program in C. This application seamlessly integrates multiple data structures to facilitate features such as adding and deleting items, tracking the last seen item, and querying specific products.
+My implementation showcases a profound grasp of these data structures and their practical application in designing a user-friendly and robust shopping cart system.
+This integration highlights my ability to effectively apply theoretical concepts to real-world programming challenges, thereby delivering a technically sound and highly functional solution.

 ## Images
 <img src = "images/1.png">
 <img src = "images/2.png">